Josuerx12/josuerx12/README.md

 ## My name is Josue Carvalho.

 - 🔭 I’m currently working on IT Management
-- 🌱 I’m currently learning more about Nest.js, Next.js and AWS Services.
+- 🌱 I’m currently learning more about AWS Services.
 - ⚡ Fun fact: I'm fascinated to look progress in my developer knowledges.

 ## Tools and Technologies